 One remark is here worth a passing notice.
-During periods of elevation the area of the land and of the adjoining shoal parts of the sea will be increased, and new stations will often be formed; -all circumstances favourable, as previously explained, for the formation of new varieties and species; but during such periods there will generally be a blank in the geological record.
-On the other hand, during subsidence, the inhabited area and number of inhabitants will decrease (excepting the productions on the shores of a continent when first broken up into an archipelago), and consequently during subsidence, though there will be much extinction, few new varieties or species will be formed; and it is during these very periods of subsidence, that our great deposits rich in fossils have been accumulated.
-Nature may almost be said to have guarded against the frequent discovery of her fine transitional or linking forms.
+During periods of elevation the area of the land and of the adjoining shoal parts of the sea will be increased, and new stations will often be formed;-all circumstances favourable, as previously explained, for the formation of new varieties and species; but during such periods there will generally be a blank in the geological record.
+On the other hand, during subsidence, the inhabited area and number of inhabitants will decrease (excepting on the shores of a continent when first broken up into an archipelago), and consequently during subsidence, though there will be much extinction, few new varieties or species will be formed; and it is during these very periods of subsidence, that our great deposits rich in fossils have been accumulated.